Tax return – general and limited partnerships

 A notification must be filed with the Trade Register before 3 months have elapsed since the agreement was signed.
 Complete Form Y5 – Notification of changes – or log in to ytj.fi.
 Examples of changes to be reported include: a change in the line of business, and a change in the partners' shareholding information.

 People who hold a director's position in the partnership (e.g. its General Partner = "vastuunalainen yhtiömies; ansvarig bolagsman") can log in to MyTax with their personal e-bank security codes or with their personal mobile certificates.
 No special authorisation is necessary.

-If the partnership has authorised an accounting firm, etc. to manage its taxes, the firm can submit a request for Suomi.fi e-Authorizations or start using a Katso ID, which will continue to be available to the end of 2020.
+If the partnership has authorised an accounting firm, etc. to manage its taxes, the firm can submit a request for Suomi.fi e-Authorizations or start using a Katso ID, which will continue to be available to 30 April 2021.

 If you file the tax return and its enclosures on paper, make sure the partnership's name and Business ID are entered on every page.
 Do not fasten the paper forms together with a stapler.

 You must always sign and date the completed return.
 The person who should sign a business partnership's tax return is the individual responsible for tax-return filing.
 Typically, this would be one of its general partners.

 Deliver your financial statements and annual report to the Patent and Registration Office (PRH)

 The Tax Administration does not transfer the financial statements to PRH.
 Instead, businesses are required to send them to PRH themselves.
 For this reason, you are not expected to enclose a financial statement when filing your return.
 General and limited partnerships have an obligation to deliver their financial statements to PRH if the relevant requirements are met.

 Extended time for filing

 You may ask for an extension of time for filing the tax return if you have a valid reason for it, for example if you get ill.
 Complete an application form and submit it to the Tax Administration before the deadline date of the tax return.